Primality proving using elliptic curves with complex multiplication by imaginary quadratic fields of class number three: Primality Proof for class number three

 \begin{proof} Assume that $F_k$ is prime.
-Then $\pe_k$ is prime and we can define the reduction $\tilde{E}$ and $\tilde{P}$.
+Then $\pe_k$ is a prime ideal and we can define the reduction $\tilde{E}$ and $\tilde{P}$.
 From Lemma \ref{lem:cond_xi}, we have $\Z/F_k\Z \cong \order_H/\pe_k$.
 Therefore, there exists a square root of $D$ modulo $F_k$ and the condition in Step 2 holds.
-In Step 5, $r$ and $t$ satisfies that
+In Step 5, $r$ and $t$ satisfy that

 Therefore, through the isomorphism $\order_H/\pe_k \cong \Z/F_k\Z$, we can identify $E'$ with $\tilde{E}$ and $P'$ with $\tilde{P}$.

 Since the Frobenius endomorphism on $\tilde{E}$ is $[\pi_k]$, we have